NiallHargreavesJisc/SpacebookApp/README.md

 # SpacebookApp

-#### requires local server running on port 3333, server can be found at https://github.com/ash-williams/Spacebook
+###Code can be found at https://github.com/NiallHargreavesJisc/SpacebookApp

 ###Before Run